DraganErak1331/TodoList/README.md

 <img src = "screenshots/main_page.PNG">

 This is a web application that functions as a todo list.
-It was created using .NET 6.0(ASP.NET and Entity Framework Core), and SQL.
+It was created using .NET 6.0(ASP.NET , Entity Framework Core, and Razor pages), and SQL.
 Bootstrap, a CSS framework, was also used in the creation of this application.

 <br>